lewisleedev/nanugo/README.md

 ```

 ### Python Module
 You can also use nanugo as a Python module to further suit your needs.
+Read (not that good but better than nothing) [documentation](http://dev.lewislee.net/nanugo) for all the arguments and stuff.
 ```
 import nanugo